httpJunkie/swyle/README.md

 # Technologies Used

-Ruby on Rails, GraphQL, Apollo Server, React, Node, Webpack, AWS
+Ruby on Rails, GraphQL, Apollo Server, React, Node, Webpack, AWS.
+Rails Action Cable and GraphQL Subscriptions are utilized to create an immersive blog experience featuring live updates.

+# Future

+## New Features

+### Tags
+Posts may have a many-to-many relation with any number of tags; clicking on a tag will fetch articles that are linked to that tag on the join table.

+### Videos
+I hope to implement video uploads, or at least embedding.

 ## TODOS
 *  Refactor all class components into functional components with  Hooks
 *  Implement lazy loading or pagination
 *  Change the -colorScheme to .colorScheme everywhere in the scss files and jsx elemental classNames
 *  Create a reusable component to be used across the index, trending, and recent user posts.

-## Known Bugs
-*  Adding a comment, and then navigating to image index by way of the navbar, does not update the comment count; refreshing the page does.

 # Bugs Overcome
 *  Leaving the title edit component open and then navigating by way of the next / prev link will cause the mutation to apply to the image newly loaded regardless of owner.
 Expected behavior: it should close the edit components out.
 I solved this by entering logic in componentDidUpdate - should the paramaters change the component's state will update so that editingTitle and editingDescription are both false, thereby closing the editors.